byerlikaya/SmartRAG/README.md

 ---

-### ⚠️ **Important Disclaimer About Examples**
+### 💡 **About These Examples**

-The examples below are **illustrative scenarios** demonstrating SmartRAG's technical capabilities.
-These specific use cases:
+The examples below demonstrate SmartRAG's technical capabilities in real-world scenarios:

+- ✅ **All features are production-ready** - Multi-database queries, OCR, audio processing work as shown
-- ✅ **Are technically feasible** - SmartRAG provides all the necessary features
+- ✅ **Technically feasible** - SmartRAG provides all the necessary features demonstrated
-- ✅ **Demonstrate real capabilities** - Multi-database queries, OCR, multi-modal integration are production-ready
-- ⚠️ **Have not been tested in production** - These exact scenarios are conceptual examples
+- ✅ **Adaptable patterns** - Use these as templates for your specific use cases
-- ⚠️ **May require additional implementation** - Business logic, validation rules, compliance checks need custom development
+- 📋 **Your responsibility** - Business logic, validation rules, and regulatory compliance
-- 📋 **Regulatory compliance required** - Financial, healthcare, legal applications need proper regulatory approval

-**Recommendation**: Use these examples as inspiration.
-Test thoroughly in your specific environment.
-Ensure compliance with relevant regulations (GDPR, HIPAA, financial regulations, etc.) before production deployment.
+**Recommendation**: Adapt these patterns to your specific use case and ensure compliance with relevant regulations (GDPR, HIPAA, financial regulations, etc.) before production deployment.

 ---